Rivermate | Burkina Faso landscape

 Termination Rights and Procedures

-Termination of employment in Burkina Faso is governed by specific rules to protect employees from unfair dismissal.
-The reasons for termination must be valid and justifiable, and the employer must follow a defined procedure.
+The termination of an employment contract in Burkina Faso is governed by specific rules intended to protect employees from arbitrary dismissal.
+Both employers and employees have rights and obligations regarding the end of the employment relationship.

 Anti-Discrimination Laws and Enforcement